jme/clj-m1-notes/index.md

 <hr/>

-#### test 2: basic function calls and calculations
+### test 2: basic function calls and calculations
 Calculation a large number of distances using the Havorsine algorithm.
 Again, something from yesterday's workday.:\
-A calculation from a fixed point -The Pacific Pole of Inaccessibility- to a randomly-generated lat/lng corrdinate, repeated many times.\
+A calculation from a single fixed point -The Pacific Pole of Inaccessibility- to a randomly-generated lat/lng corrdinate, repeated many, many times.\
+It's a thing that is done.\

-Each calculation round includes: 27 artihmetic ops on Doubles, 3 trig ops on Doubles and a sqrt on a Double.
+> Each calculation round includes at source level: 27 artihmetic ops on Doubles, 3 trig ops on Doubles and a sqrt on a Double.

 rounds |  MBA     | M1 Mini  | % difference